-8.9.9.
+8.8.9.
 Unfixing a segment

-After the process using a fixed segment completes execution, the segment is not automatically released.
-The cause for this is that processes using fixed segments often are either periodical or they are restarted as a result of an external event, and the time spent moving the segment into memory would often be too long.
+After the process using a fixed segment completes execution, the segment is \underline{not} automatically released.
+The reason for this is that processes using fixed segments are often either periodical or they are restarted as a result of an external event, and the time spent moving the segment into memory would often be too long.

-Therefore, a segment must be released explicitly through the UNFIX-SEGMENT command.
-This function is also available as an ordinary monitor call.
-If the segment is not unfixed, the Monitor will perform the unfixing when the last user having fixed the segment leaves the Monitor.
+Therefore, a segment must be released explicitly through the UNFIX-SEGMENT command or the UNFIX monitor call.
+If the segment is not unfixed, this will be performed by the Monitor when it is left by the last user to haven fixed the segment.